charleennewland/blog/maturity_model.md

 - Enterprise Alignment
 - Results

 I created this breakdown because, while it covers the fundamental principles outlined by the Shingo Institute [2], it is divided into more manageable and dissectible sections—specifically, the focus areas.
 I designed it to integrate Continuous Improvement into the broader concept of an Excellence-Driven Framework.
 Additionally, I ensured that Quality Management stands as a distinct and standalone dimension, allowing it to be broken down into various essential and more manageable focus areas.
-This is designed to enhance the assessor's experience, making the entire process more manageable.
+This is designed to improve the assessor's experience, making the entire assessment process more manageable.

 #### How does it work?